markphip/devops/guide/ADVANCED-TEAMFORGE.md

-RAdvanced Pipeline Steps for TeamForge
+Advanced Pipeline Steps for TeamForge
 ====================================================

 In the main cookbook story presented in this guide, we defined a very simple